ans-lee/nomad/README.md

 ## Using the website

-Simply visit the website [here](https://nomadexplore.xyz) to click on "Find Events" on the header to find upcoming events.
+Simply visit the website [here](https://nomadexplore.xyz) and click on "Find Events" on the header to find upcoming events.
 You can drag around the map to check other areas for events or use the filters to search for specific events or jump to a location on the map.
 To view all of an event's details, either click the marker or click on one of the items on the events list underneath the filters.